danReynolds/loon/README.md

 import 'package:loon/loon.dart';

 class MyPersistor extends Persistor {
+  /// Initialization function called when the persistor is instantiated to execute and setup work.
   Future<void> init();

+  /// Persist function called with the bath of documents that have changed (including been deleted) within the last throttle window
+  /// specified by the [Persistor.persistenceThrottle] duration.
   Future<void> persist(List<Document> docs);

-  Future<SerializedCollectionStore> hydrate();
+  /// Hydration function called to read data from persistence.
+If no entities are specified,
+  /// then it hydrations all persisted data. if entities are specified, it hydrates only the data from
+  /// the paths under those entities.
+  Future<HydrationData> hydrate([List<StoreReference>? refs]);

+  /// Clear function used to clear all documents in a collection.
-  Future<void> clear(String collection);
+  Future<void> clear(Collection collection);

+  /// Clears all documents and removes all persisted data.
   Future<void> clearAll();
 }
 ```

-The base `Persistor` class implements batching and throttling, so you can just choose your storage mechanism and format.
+The base `Persistor` class implements synchronization and throttling of persistence operations by default, so you can just choose your storage mechanism and format.

+## Happy coding

+Feel free to open an issue to discuss any new features or bugs.